 - Use a table knife to gently pry the rosette loose from the iron if it doesn’t slip off on its own.
 Just a few nudges are needed.

 - A dusting of powdered sugar is the finishing touch for these elegant, delicate and festive “cookies.”
-Wait until the rosettes are cool before sprinkling with powdered sugar.
+Wait until the rosettes are cool before sprinkling them with powdered sugar.

-- Rosettes freeze beautifully.
+- PRO-Tip: Rosettes freeze beautifully.
 If you plan to freeze them, wait until they’re defrosted to garnish with the powdered sugar.

 - 1 Dough, 4 Christmas Cookies from Bless This Mess